Manage Competing Priorities!

 If your tasks involve other people, talk to them.

 Find out when they need your help or if they can lend a hand.
-In some cases, they may not need your deliverable right away.
-Other times, they might not be as busy as you are and they could help you out.
+In some cases, they may not require your deliverables immediately.
+Other times, they might not be as busy as you are, and they could help you out.

 Utilize your coworkers and other people involved, and you never know how it could help you manage all of the tasks on your plate.